Asset Tokenization

 Figure's approach is distinctive:

-- Origination on-chain — The HELOC is originated and recorded on the Provenance blockchain from the start, rather than being tokenized after the fact
+• Origination on-chain — The HELOC is originated and recorded on the Provenance blockchain from the start

 Institutional Adoption: The Signal That Matters

-The most important validation for asset tokenization in lending is not the technology — it is the institutions committing resources to deploy it.
+The most important validation for asset tokenization isn't the technology — it's the institutions committing resources to deploy it.

 JPMorgan